bogdan/blog/_posts/2012-10-08-crazy-javascript-initialization-strategy.markdown

 };
 {% endhighlight %}

-This code bit will probably require some additional functionality to support an options but general idea is strong enough to handle all possible complexity in a future.
+This code bit will probably require some additional functionality to support options, but the general idea is strong enough to handle all possible complexity in the future.
-Now, whenever DOM changes everything we need to do is call:
+Now, whenever DOM changes, everything we need to do is call:

 {% highlight js %}
 Initializer.perform();
 {% endhighlight %}

-In order to attach third-party libraries to this initialization process we need to create a simple wrapping class around them:
+In order to attach third-party libraries to this initialization process, we need to create a simple wrapping class around them:

 {% highlight js %}
 var DatePicker = function (element) {